Chicago Culinary Programs

 Associate of Applied Science in Culinary Arts

 Students completing the Associate of Applied Science in Culinary Arts acquire basic cooking skills, bake desserts and pastries, prepare cold foods and make breakfast foods.
-They also create various dishes from around the United States, design menus and manage beers and wines.
-Finally, students complete a 10-week internship in the Chicago area.
+Courses are geared toward mastering culinary techniques and managing restaurants or other food establishments.

 Bachelor of Professional Studies in Advanced Culinary and Hospitality Management

 Through the bachelor's degree program in advanced culinary arts, students take many of the same courses that they would in the associate's degree program.
 They also explore principles of management and learn how to train staff.
-Other courses include wine pairings, facilities management and financial planning.
-Learners complete a master chef's workshop and a 10-week internship.
+Other courses include tastes of the world, menu management and restaurant trends.

 Saint Augustine College